ugmurthy/deta-hello/README.md

 # deta-hello
-Simple Hello world API using FastAPI
+Simple Hello world API using FastAPI hosted on [deta](https://deta.sh)

-There are 3 endpoints
+There are 5 endpoints

-1.  `/` or root - show a html page contains links documentation of this API set
+1.  `/` or root - shows this as an html page

 2. `/hello` returns `hello world` as a json object

+3. `/items` returns an array of json objects which are items

+4. `item/?item_id=P004` returs a an array of items matching `item_id`

-3. `/env` returns the environment variables set in `deta.json` as a json object
+5. `/env` returns the environment variables set in `deta.json` as a json object

 To deploy it to a [deta micro](https://deta.sh) push